Taliik/crate-spark-pipeline/README.md

 To get your hands dirty on a project like this you will need:

-* A CrateDB instance/cluster
+* A CrateDB instance/cluster (tested with version 2.1.6)
-* An Apache Spark instance/cluster
+* An Apache Spark instance/cluster (tested with version 2.2.0)
 * A dataset which you want to use e.g. twitter tweets
 * An idea what you want to accomplish with that dataset e.g. language identification of text
+* Java 8
+* Maven

 ### Use Case Setup